jjkadifa/hello-world/README.md

 # hello-world
 My first repository on GitHub
-I like hot chocolate. \n
+I like hot chocolate. '\n'
+It tastes incredibly good.